Xorcode/xorcode.com/source/_posts/2013-08-15-getting-started-with-node-js-using-mean.md

 categories: [Code]
 tags: [mean,node.js,mongodb,express,angular,tutorial,series]
 series: Getting Started with Node.js
 series_description: An introduction to MongoDB, Express, Angular, and Node.js describing how to use the MEAN stack to quickly set up fully functional web applications with Node.js.
+The series assume you have some programming experience.
 ---
 Just like us here at Xorcode, [Linnovate]({{ 'http://www.linnovate.net/' | bitly }}) likes to contribute to the community.
 They have created an awesome Node.js boilerplate called [<abbr title="MongoDB, Express, Angular, Node.js">MEAN</abbr>]({{ 'http://mean.io/' | bitly }}), which we will show you how to get up and running with in a short time.